tensorflow/docs/site/en/api_docs/python/tf/compat/v1/flags/mark_flag_as_required.md

 Important note: validator will pass for any non-None value, such as False, 0 (zero), '' (empty string) and so on.

-It is recommended to call this method like this:
+If your module might be imported by others, and you only wish to make the flag required when the module is directly executed, call this method like this:

   if __name__ == '__main__':
     flags.mark_flag_as_required('your_flag_name')
     app.run()

-Because validation happens at app.run() we want to ensure required-ness is enforced at that time.
-You generally do not want to force users who import your code to have additional required flags for their own binaries or tests.

 <!-- Tabular view -->
  <table class="responsive fixed orange">